openshift/installer/Documentation/install/azure/azure-terraform.md

 ## Delete the cluster

-Deleting your cluster will remove only the infrastructure elements created by Terraform.
-If you selected an existing resource group for DNS, this is not touched.
-To delete, run:
+Deleting a cluster will remove only the infrastructure elements created by Terraform.
+For example, an existing DNS resource group is not removed.

+To delete the Azure cluster specified in `build/$CLUSTER/terraform.tfvars`, run the following `terraform destroy` command:

 ```
 $ terraform destroy -var-file=build/${CLUSTER}/terraform.tfvars platforms/azure